virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The rest of the loop follows the same process as when we drew the box's reflections outside the box.
+The rest of the loop follows the same process as when we handled the box's reflections from the outside.

 The final render: